dndubins/ATtiny85/timedISRs/README.md

   OCR1C = 243; // Set betw 1-255 (prescaler=16384, OCR1C=243 -->  2 Hz)
   sei();       // enable interrupts
 ```
 It looks almost like an error that the Timer/Counter Interrupt Mask Register for Timer 0 is called "TIMSK" and not "TIMSK0", like it is for the ATtiny84.
 It's not an error though, this is the actual name of the register.
 Check it in the datasheet if you don't believe me.
 Why did they leave off the zero?
 When I couldn't find the answer, I asked chatGPT to come up with a creative story for why the zero was dropped.
-Scroll down to the very bottom of this page to find the answer.<p>
+Scroll down to the very bottom of this page to read the fascinating ficticious fable.
+See what I did there?<p>
 Other than the prescaler, OCR1C is the only number we need to set here.
 It behaves according to the following frequency chart, assuming an 8MHz clock speed: (all table values are expressed in Hz)

 | OCR1C | 	Prescaler: 1 | 	2 | 	4 | 	16 | 	32 | 	64 | 	128 | 	256 | 	512 | 	1024 | 	2048 | 	4096 | 	8192 | 	16384 |